mdblp/platform/docs/UpdatedData.md

 - `subType`: `zen | confidential | warmup`
 - `duration`: is a structured object that gives the duration of the event. __This field is mandatory__.
 - `eventId`: unique ID provided by the client that is used to link stop and start events. __This ID is mandatory__.
-- `inputTime`: is a UTC string timestamp that defines at what time the patient has entered or modified the event. __This field is manadatory__.
+- `inputTime`: is a UTC string timestamp that defines at what time the patient has entered or modified the event. __This field is mandatory__.
 It takes the same format as `time` field.

 ```json
 {